Indirect Gaussian Graph Learning beyond Gaussianity: Generalized Indirect Dependency Learning

 The quadratic loss in \eqref{ggl_full} utilizes a weighting scheme to capture associations.
 The technique applies more generally in MRFs with $w_{ij}$ denoting interaction coefficients.
 For an arbitrary loss one could write $l(\theta_{ij}, y_{ij}) = [l(\theta_{ij}, y_{ij})]^{1/2} [l(\theta_{ij}, y_{ij})]^{1/2}$ to mimic the quadratic form.
 But it does not have sound theoretical support, nor does it lead to simple computation.
-Instead, we propose to modify the mean by adding a shift term $\bsbC ( \bsbI - \phi\bsbW)^{1/2}$ such that $\bsbM$ is replaced by
+Instead, we propose to modify the \underline{mean} by adding a shift term $\bsbC ( \bsbI - \phi\bsbW)^{1/2}$, and so $\bsbM$ is replaced by